Taiko2k/GTK4PythonTutorial/README.md

         # Create a new menu, containing that action
         menu = Gio.Menu.new()
-        menu.append("Do Something", "win.something")  # Or you would do app.grape if you had attached the
+        menu.append("Do Something", "win.something")  # Or you would do app.something if you had attached the
                                                       # action to the application

         # Create a popover